Skip to main content

 Rule 3701-8-07 | Data and maintenance of records.

-(1) Data entry, as required, into the statewide data system within ten business days of the activity, except when otherwise specified;
+(1) Data entry, as stipulated by the department, into the statewide data system within ten business days of the activity, except when otherwise specified;

-(2) Home visiting supervisors must process progress notes within fifteen business days of submission by the home visitor;
+(2) Home visiting supervisors will process progress notes within fifteen business days of submission by the home visitor;

 (3) Information entered into the statewide data system is consistent with the information in the program participant's record;

-(4) All staff required to enter, or supervise the entry of data into the statewide system, complete all department required trainings;
+(4) All staff who enter data, or supervise the entry of data into the statewide system, complete all department stipulated trainings;

-(5) Required state and model reports regarding data quality, compliance, monitoring, goals and outcomes are completed;
+(5) State and model reports regarding data quality, compliance, monitoring, goals and outcomes are completed;

 (6) That prior to granting individuals initial access or reactivation of previous access to the statewide data system, individuals have completed and submitted a data system user agreement form approved by the director;

-(7) Notification to the department for deactivation of access to the statewide data system upon a user's termination, resignation, or a change in scope of duties that no longer warrants access to the data;
+(7) Notification to the department for deactivation of access to the statewide data system upon a user's termination, resignation, or a change in scope of duties that no longer warrants access to the data, within ten business days of activity initiating the deactivation;

-(8) That inactive users, or those who have not logged in within sixty days have their access terminated;
+(8) That inactive users, or those who have not logged in within sixty days, or those with an expired home visitng credential, have their access terminated;

 (9) Adherence to section 3701.17 of the Revised Code and other applicable federal and state laws, regulations, and rules with regard to confidentiality and security of personally identifiable information;

-(10) That only one record is generated for each home visiting participant, containing requirements specified in paragraph (B) of this rule.
+(10) That only one record is generated for each home visiting participant in accordance with paragraph (B) of this rule.

-(B) The record of every family and caregiver receiving home visiting services shall meet evidenced-based or promising-practice model implementation standards, and at a minimum contain:
+(B) The record of every family and caregiver receiving home visiting services will meet evidenced-based or promising-practice model implementation standards, and at a minimum contain:

 (1) Documentation of eligibility for home visiting services;